Sailor Moon (1994 TV pilot): Development

 Plans to develop an American adaptation of Sailor Moon began in 1993.
 Per Ray Mona, Bandai and Toei Animation wanted to introduce the series to Western audiences and developed "Project Y" towards this end.
 Possible methods included a live-action film, an unrelated cartoon series, and dubbing the existing series into English.
 Renaissance-Atlantic Entertainment and Toon Makers, Inc. were brought on to the project, and it was decided that the series would be a new creation loosely based on the source material.
-The show would utilize both animation and live-action, and a seventeen (reduced eventually to 10) minute proof of concept pilot was created alongside a music video on a budget of $280,000.
+The show would utilize both animation and live-action, and a 17 (reduced eventually to 10) minute proof of concept pilot was created alongside a music video on a budget of $280,000.

 Several girls auditioned for the pilot.
 The girls were individually selected by producers Rocky Solotoff and Steven Wilzbach, who wanted to feature a diverse cast.
 Solotoff, who served as the pilot's director, stated that he "wanted to keep the flavor of Sailor Moon and make it something where people who had no idea what it was could identify with these characters.”
 Sets from the American television series Saved by the Bell were used for the pilot, and actress Adrienne Barbeau was brought on to portray both Queen Beryl and Queen Serenity at the behest of Solotoff.
 Other actresses who performed in the pilot included Tami-Adrian George, Melendy Britt, and Patricia Alice Albrecht.
 For Solotoff, the cat portraying Luna was drugged in order to keep it docile and compliant, resulting in it "peeing on everything".
 Toon Makers, Inc. were given specific concept requirements for the pilot, one of which were sailboards that the Sailors would use for transport, which Solotoff believed was designed for toy sales.
 The characters of Luna and Artemis were also combined into a single white cat that would telepathically communicate with Sailor Moon.

-Originally intended to enter full production in 1994 as part of the children's programming on Fox, the series was eventually scrapped in favor of dubbing the original anime produced by DiC Entertainment (Now WildBrain).
+Originally intended to enter full production in 1994 as part of the children's programming on Fox, the series was eventually scrapped in favor of dubbing the original anime produced by DIC Productions (Now WildBrain).
 Per Rich Johnston, this move was made due to the expense of creating the live-action and animated portions, which would require the use of union workers.
 The logo created for the pilot would be later re-used for the English dub; Irwin Toy released a "Moon Cycle" as part of its merchandise for the show, based on vehicles designed for the pilot.
 Frank Ward, along with his company Renaissance-Atlantic Entertainment, tried to salvage the concept of a live-action Sailor Moon series and created a 2-minute reel for a prospective series named Team Angel.
 The series would have followed four girls who would travel to Earth in order to defeat evil.